GPurgatorio/Master-Computer-Science-ICT/README.md

 ## Spine and Leaf
 Non modular, fixed switches are interconnected with some MLAG (Multi-chassis Link Aggregation).
 Loosely copuled form of aggregation: the two switches are independent and share some form of aggregation.
+Each leaf is connected to all the spines (if the leaf has 6 upwards ports, 2 are used to connect the two coupled switches in the leaf ,the others are used to the connection with the spine).
+At least 2 spines for redundancy.
+The spines are not connected each other.
  LACP protocol allowing to bind multiple links to a single conceptual link (link aggregation, active-active).
 **over-subscription** the links to the spine should be able to sustain the trafic coming from all the links below.
 This is not a problem for EW trafic between servers attached to the same switch (because the link to the spine is not affected).
 Pros:
 - resilient